LinkWellNodes/Documentation/docs/about/About.md

 # Our Mission
 **Led by truth over trust.
 Driven to innovate, build and create.
-Our mission is to enable developers, startups and enterprises unlock the true value of Web3.**
+Our mission is to support Chainlink in enabling developers, startups and enterprises to unlock the true value of Web3.**

 ## Who We Are
 LinkWell Nodes is a professional U.S.-based Chainlink node operations team specializing in customized delivery of real-world data on-chain.
 With over 40 years of combined experience in the cybersecurity, enterprise software, financial services and Web3 industries, we are dedicated to building a secure, reliable Chainlink Oracle infrastructure, as well as supporting Chainlink's ultimate vision of building a world powered by cryptographic truth.